savitaashture/enhancements/enhancements/scope-token-to-repositories-in-same-namespaces.md

     namespace: test-repo
   spec:
     url: "https://github.com/linda/project"
     repo_list_to_scope_token:
     - "owner/project"
     - "owner1/project1"
   ```

-  Now PAC will read `test` Repository custom resource and scope token to `owner/project`, `owner1/project1` and `linda/project` as well
+In this example, the `Repository` custom resource is associated with the `linda/project` repository in the `test-repo` namespace.
+The scope of the generated GitHub key is extended to the `owner/project` and `owner1/project1` repositories, as well as the `linda/project` repository.
+These repositories must exist under the `test-repo` namespace.

 **Note:**

-  1. Both `owner/project` and `owner1/project1` Repository should be in same namespace where `test` Repository exist which is `test-repo` ns.

-  2. If any one of the `owner/project` or `owner1/project1` doesn't exist then scoping token will fail

-     Ex:

-     If `owner1/project1` does not exist in the namespace
+If any of the repositories does not exist in the namespace, the generation of the GitHub token fails with an error message as in the following example:

-     Then below error will be displayed

      ```
      repo owner1/project1 does not exist in namespace test-repo
      ```

-### Scenarios when both global and Repo level configurations provided
+### Scenarios for providing global and repository level configurations

-1. When Repos are provided by both `secret-github-app-scope-extra-repos` and `repo_list_to_scope_token` then token will be scoped to all the Repos from both configuration
+1. When you provide both a `secret-github-app-scope-extra-repos` key in the `pipelines-as-code` configmap and a `repo_list_to_scope_token` spec configuration in the `Repository` custom resource, the token is scoped to all the repositories from both configurations, as in the following example:

-    Ex:

-    * List of Repos provided by `secret-github-app-scope-extra-repos` in cm
+    * `pipelines-as-code` configmap:

         ```
         apiVersion: v1